-In the PYOMO language, like any other algebraic modeling languages (AMLs) the optimization problem consists of three main components: decision variables, constraints, and an objective function.
-We shortly introduce these components and explain the supported modalities within the platform.
+In the PYOMO language, like any other algebraic modeling languages (AMLs), the optimization problem consists of three main components: decision variables, constraints, and an objective function.
+This section briefly introduces these components and explains the modalities supported by the platform.

-As on object-oriented language, PYOMO organizes the optimization problem into a single object of type ConcreteModel.
-It contains all the other components as python attributes.
+As an object-oriented language, PYOMO organizes the optimization problem into a single object of type ConcreteModel.
+It contains all the other components as Python attributes.
 The model is declared in the following way:

 import pyomo.environ as pyo model = pyo.ConcreteModel()

 The variables component is the “unknown part” of the model.
 The solver aims to assign values that constitute the best possible solution.
 Following is a description of the possible arguments for variable declaration in PYOMO.

 In many optimization problems, the variables are indexed.
 The index set is provided as the first argument to the PYOMO var object.

 index_set = [0, 1, 2, 3]